We help you find your way through grief

 Grieving the death of a spouse, a parent or a child can be keenly felt during the holidays, but support from loved ones - and from trained professionals - can help.
 Click here to read the essay "Beginning New Traditions" about the help a Rochester man got from his family and from Lifetime Care bereavement programs.

-At the Center for Compassion and Healing, we offer many forms of support as you find your way through grief.
+At The David H. Klein Center for Compassion and Healing, we offer many forms of support as you find your way through grief.
 You enjoy full access to resources that provide reassurance, understanding and encouragement – including the Harris Beach Library and Resource Center at our Winton Road location in Rochester.

 Every professional or volunteer you encounter has received special training in addressing the distinctive concerns of people dealing with loss or transition.
 They recognize that making a personal connection is essential to fostering healing and restoring wholeness.